herman-aukera/AI4Devs-intro-RO-1/reversestring-GG/prompts.md

    - A “Reverse” button that only appears when the input has more than 3 characters.

 2. A file `script.js`:
-   - JavaScript logic to reverse the string and display the result in real time.
+   - JavaScript logic to reverse the string and display the result **only when the button is clicked**.
    - Show/hide the button based on input length.

 3. A file `prompts.md`: